neura-sx/neura-sx.github.io/BUILD_WIN64.md

 -- rename `lib` to `lib32` and then `lib64` to `lib`
 (*Again, if you don't trust this precompiled version, get the OpenSSL compilation from elsewhere (or compile it from source) and make sure that the 64-bit binaries, includes and libraries are located in* `bin`*,*`lib` *and* `include` *folders.
 The important thing is that OpenSSL needs to be compiled in MSVC 2015 because previous compilations are incompatible with VS 2015 as described [here](http://stackoverflow.com/questions/30412951/unresolved-external-symbol-imp-fprintf-and-imp-iob-func-sdl2).*)

-As a result you should end up with these three folders inside `[Graphene-Aux]`:
+As a result, you should end up with these three folders inside `[Graphene-Aux]`:
 ```
 boost_1_60_0
 cmake-3.4.1-win32-x86